Amplifying the Voices of Women in Jazz

 In addition to the latter, and the first to be pursuing that scholarship in jazz voice, Hurst has also been named a Fenwick Scholar, the highest academic honor the College can bestow on a senior.
 As Fenwick Scholar, Hurst has a reduced traditional course load to realize an independent project, an opportunity she’s maximizing by interviewing female and nonbinary jazz artists; creating/teaching an inclusive jazz curriculum; researching/writing a thesis; and presenting at a conference and a final lecture recital, supported by three advisors and four readers.
 Inspired by female and nonbinary jazz artists’ talents and hungry for ways to amplify their voices, during spring semester 2025, Hurst will record and arrange an album of female jazz compositions on campus with female-identifying and queer jazz professionals.

 “Two years earlier, some of the aspects of this work wouldn't be possible, but we now have the state-of-the-art Prior Performing Arts Center on campus,” Hurst said.
-“It is in the Prior that I will be actualizing my research through rehearsals and recording.”
+“It is in The Prior that I will be actualizing my research through rehearsals and recording.”

 Given her passion, Hurst considered exclusively pursuing a conservatory education.
 Currently, she is also enrolled in New England Conservatory of Music (NEC).
 During spring semester 2024, she’d wake up at 5:45 a.m. once a week to take the train to Boston to study with Dominique Eade, vocalist, composer, jazz legend — and also one of Hurst’s Fenwick advisors — before making it back to Worcester for her afternoon classes.
 However, as a student with varied interests, the liberal arts always appealed to her.